prxnav2005/Chipocalypse/docs/architecture.md

 ## Overview

 CHIP-8 is a simple, bytecode-based virtual machine originally designed for 1970s microcomputers.
-This project replicates the entire CHIP-8 system in Verilog, including memory, instruction decoding, control flow, timers, and display — all for simulation.
+This project replicates the entire CHIP-8 system in Verilog — including memory, instruction decoding, control flow, timers, and display — all for simulation.

 ## Block Diagram